COLIN STEWART ROBERTSON MBA – MRICS – MCIArb COMMUNITY/RELATIONSHIP/NEIGHBOUR DISCUSSION PAPER

 2. The drafting of a short opening statement by each party (to start the Joint Meeting), concentrates the parties’ minds on what are the relevant issues.

 3. Guided by a good Mediator, the parties are in control and if they agree may consent to the drafting of an informal agreement, with the aid of the Mediator.
-Each party should receive their own copy immediately after signing.
+Each party should receive their own copy immediately after signing (in the case of f2f) or soon as possible, in the case of online.

 4. The final, often overlooked, benefit of a mediation settlement is that it usually facilitates the resumption of the parties speaking to, or being courteous to, one another.
 Court procedures will inevitably result in residual bad feelings.

-The purpose of this paper is to prompt discussion about the societal difficulties encountered today and how best to resolve community/neighbour disputes without resorting to costly legal remedies.
+The purpose of this paper is to prompt discussion about the societal difficulties encountered today and how best to resolve community/relationship/neighbour disputes without resorting to costly legal remedies.

 Colin Stewart Robertson – Accredited Mediator